Visual Studio 2017 | Visual Studio 2015 | Team Services

 Q: How do I install certificates or software on agents that run my load tests in the cloud?

 A: In the test settings, you can use deployment options and a setup script.
 In the Deployment window, add the .exe or other files that you want to deploy on the agents.
 To install those files on the agents, use the setup script.

 All the items deployed on the agents are copied to a directory on the agent.
 You can access the directory location by using %DeploymentDirectory% in the setup and cleanup script.
 For example, if you want to install WebDeploy on the agent machine, add WebDeploy_x64_en-US.msi to Deployment window.
 The setup.cmd will look like this:

 Q: What is the supported JMeter version?

-A: The load test agents run Apache JMeter version 2.13, the latest version available currently.
+A: The load test agents run Apache JMeter version 2.13 only.